ABOUT THE BAND

 Leonard has been playing at the young age of twelve.
 Being able to take the place of a neighbor in a local band performing in the local scene at weddings and grand openings etc. In his teens Leonard progressed to touring the US and Europe with a number of recording artist supporting their recordings and broadening his musical reach.
 His passion is to explore a variety of styles of music from rock, pop, funk, R&B & Jazz .
 Leonard loves the challenges that the styles bring.
 His influences are Paul McCartney, Brian Bromberg , to John Clayton.

-The smooth melodic sounds of Tim Doane on flute has been praised for his incredible ability to blend his tone and skill tying a nice bow on the musical selections.
+Tim Doane has been praised for his incredible ability to blend his tone and skill into smooth melodic sounds that tie a nice bow on the musical selections.
 Tim's been perfecting his craft since he was very young with influences from Herbie Mann to Ian Anderson.
-Tim continues to push his boundaries with his skills and will accomplish whatever challenge he buts himself in front of.
+Tim is inspired by the worshipful melodies of Hillsong, Leeland and Michael W. Smith.
+His hope is that his playing will inspire young musicians to use their talent and skill to bring a sense of joy, relaxation and peace to those that hear the sound flowing from their instrument.

 Sax / Vocals